mjschultz/django-tastefulpy/docs/interacting.rst

   write-enabled resources on the Internet, because someone will trash your data.

-  This is why ``ReadOnlyAuthorization`` is the default in Tastypie & why you must override to provide more access.
+  This is why ``ReadOnlyAuthorization`` is the default in Tastefulpy & why you must override to provide more access.

 The good news is that there are no new URLs to learn.
 The "list" & "detail"